 Richard Pittman has been the Music Director of New England Philharmonic since 1997.
-During that time, the orchestra has won several ASCAP Awards for Adventurous Programming.
+During that time, the orchestra has won five ASCAP Awards for Adventurous Programming.

 He is also Music Director of Boston Musica Viva, which he founded and has led to international distinction as one of the best new music ensembles in the world.
 He has made eight European and three California tours with Boston Musica Viva and conducted them at the international festivals of Edinburgh, Holland, Gulbenkian in Lisbon, Bruckner Festival in Linz, Settembre Musica in Turin and at Tanglewood.
 He and BMV were the recipients of the Laurel Leaf Award in 1991 from the American Composers Alliance for distinguished achievement in fostering and encouraging American music.

 Pittman is also Music Director of the Concord Orchestra (MA), a symphony orchestra of 85 musicians with which he conducts a series of 10 concerts per season and which he led on a highly successful tour of Eastern Europe in 1998.